-What Who When 1.
+What Who When ı.
 English requirement M.S., Ph.D. ıst semester in residence 2.
-Program of Study (POS) & POS Committee submitted to Graduate College M.S., Ph.D.
+Academic Plan Committee and then Academic Plan submitted in Workday and Approved MEng, M.S., Ph.D.
 By the end of second semester or before completing 12 credits, whichever comes first.
+AP must be approved prior to the semester in which one intends to graduate (MS) or complete the preliminary exam (PhD).

-POS must be approved prior to the semester in which one intends to graduate (MS) or complete the preliminary exam (PhD).
 3. Request of Preliminary Examination Ph.D.
 When majority of coursework is completed (less than 12 credits remaining) and at least two weeks before exam.
-Preliminary exam date must be at least six months before the final examinzation.
+Preliminary exam date must be at least six months before the final examination.
 4. Report of Preliminary Examination Ph.D.
 Immediately following conclusion of written and oral prelim exam (submitted by major professor) 5.
-Graduation Application M.S., Ph.D.
+Graduation Application MEng, M.S., Ph.D.
 By beginning of semester of graduation (check Graduate College deadlines) 6.
 Request for Final Examination M.S., Ph.D.
-At least three weeks before exam No earlier than the semester after approval of the POS (MS) At least six months after preliminary exam (PhD)
+At least three weeks before exam No earlier than the semester after approval of the AP (MS) At least six months after preliminary exam (PhD)